chainstack/docs/docs/operations/quorum/key-management.md

 You can use the default wallet addresses and key pairs for development and testing purposes.

-If you are moving your Quorum network to production, you are strongly recommended to use secure key management. <a href="https://metamask.io/" rel="nofollow">MetaMask</a> is one of the more popular choices with the Quorum community.
+If you are moving your Quorum network to production, you are strongly recommended to use secure key management.
+[MetaMask](https://metamask.io/) is one of the more popular choices with the Quorum community.

 ::: tip See also